 - The oil should be protected from air, light, heat and humidity.
 It must be stored in a sealed container at room temperature, the ideal temperature being 20º C.

 - You should always try to avoid any sudden changes of temperature.

 - If, due to excess cold, the oil has thickened or solidified, simply leave it at room temperature to return to its normal condition.

-If you follow these small but essential tips to the letter, you’ll always be able to enjoy our exceptional Olive Oils from Spain in the optimum condition.
+If you follow these small but essential tips to the letter, you’ll always be able to enjoy our exceptional Extra Virgin Olive Oil from Spain in the optimum condition.
 Their organoleptic properties of colour, aroma and flavour will be kept intact as if your Olive Oil had just been released from our presses.

 If you’d like to follow a healthy recipes for everyday eating and learn about everything that Olive Oils from Spain have to offer, learn how here: